matswalekr/DCF_Engine/README.md

 For usage, run **make** in the command line.
 This will then ask for the **Ticker** of the company, the **number of historic years** (3-10 years) to be taken into account and the **years to forecast**(up to 10 years).
 Note that only companies from the US can be considered.

 To adjust the DCF, use the Assumptions and PPE & Depreciation page.
-By default, it is filled with the averages of the last years.
+By default, these are filled with the averages of the last years.
-Further, more fine grained adjustments can be done in the DCF page, but this is generally not recommendet and may lead to unexpected behavior.
+Further, more fine grained adjustments can be done in the DCF page, but this is generally not encouraged and may lead to unexpected behavior.

 The main **Competitors** of the company will be tried to fill programatically.
 If this fails, they will need to be inputted in the [dcf_initialiser](/code/dcf_initialiser.py) by hand.